ethereum/go-ethereum/docs/_interface/mining.md

 ### Installing Ethminer

 The Ethminer software can be installed from a downloaded binary or built from source.
-Either way, the relevant downloads and installation instructions are available from the [Ethminer Github](https://github.com/ethereum-mining/ethminer/#build).
+The relevant downloads and installation instructions are available from the [Ethminer Github](https://github.com/ethereum-mining/ethminer/#build).
 Standalone executables are available for Linux, macOS and Windows.

 ### Using Ethminer with Geth